mrf1799/Dicee-challenge/README.md

-click the following link to play the Dicee-challenge : https://mrf1799.github.io/Dicee-challenge/
+Click the following link to play the Dicee-challenge : https://mrf1799.github.io/Dicee-challenge/